Trusted

 SecurityStaking tokens have a strict policy, and it is directly tied to the blockchain’s consensus.
 If bad actors try to trick the system, they risk losing their funds.
 Yield farming relies on DeFi protocols and smart contracts, which might be vulnerable to hackers if the programming has been done in a poor manner.

-Impermanent Loss RiskThere is no impermanent loss if you stake crypto.Yield farmers are exposed to some risks that occur due to the volatile price of digital assets.
-Impermanent loss can occur when your funds are locked in a liquidity pool and the ratio of the tokens in the pool is uneven.
+Impermanent Loss RiskThere is no impermanent loss if you stake crypto.Yield farmers are exposed to risks caused by the volatile prices of digital assets.
+Impermanent loss occurs when the value of tokens in a liquidity pool changes significantly, leading to a loss in value when withdrawing funds.

 TimeDifferent blockchain networks require users to stake their funds for a fixed period of time.
 Some also have a minimum amount requirement.Yield farming doesn’t require users to lock up their funds for a fixed period of time.